 - Wipe down and sweep out your shed.

 Put It on a Shelf

-Hang a Place for Tools
+Create a Place for Your Tools

 Keep Gardening Gloves at Hand

-Store Potting Soil
+Create Potting Soil Storage

-Reel It In
+Reel the Hose In

 Invest in a Potting Bench

+Most plant tags contain specific information on how to care from your flowers, plants and shrubs.
 Instead of sticking plant tags in a box where you’re likely to forget about them, pin them up on an old shutter, memo or bulletin board so you can reference them when needed.

-Whether you need the right planters, seeds or potting soil, The Home Depot delivers online orders when and where you need them.
+Try these shed storage ideas for your garden tasks.
+A thoroughly cleaned-out shed is the first step, then add shelves, storage bins and hooks for organization.
+Whether you need the right planters, seeds or potting soil, download The Home Depot Mobile App to search for and buy the gardening items you want.
+We'll deliver online orders when and where you need them.